Echoes: A semantically-aligned music deepfake detection dataset: Dataset description

 \begin{quote} \it Describe the following track's characteristics in as few words as possible with the idea of using the descriptions to generate a deepfake audio as close sounding as possible.
 Use commas between characteristics. \end{quote}

 The resulting descriptions are then used to condition the \textit{text-to-audio} generation process.
 For providers that support reference-audio conditioning, we also generate an \emph{audio-to-audio} sample using the same descriptors together with the original track as reference.
-This pipeline is illustrated in Figure~\ref{fig:music_gen} and yields 3\,577 generated (fake) tracks.
+This pipeline is illustrated in Figure~\ref{fig:music_gen} and yields 4\,468 generated (fake) tracks.
+Each provider contributes one text-to-audio sample per bona-fide reference, and the five providers that support reference-audio conditioning (AudioLDM, DiffRhythm, MusicGen, Riffusion, SongGen) additionally contribute audio-to-audio samples.
+The resulting per-provider totals (149 to 594 tracks; Table~\ref{tab:ai_music_providers}) deviate from these nominal targets due to generation failures, provider-side duration limits, and usage constraints, which explains why the dataset size is not a simple multiple of the number of bona-fide tracks.